Important recent changes (since Periods 90 and 91) regarding La Silla, Paranal and APEX instrumentation and facilities

 Users are recommended to carry out observations at the parallactic angle whenever possible or to take special care on the airmass constraint to avoid flux loss.

-ISAAC is offered again during the first part of Period 92, due to the delayed arrival of
+- ISAAC is offered again during the first part of Period 92, due to the delayed arrival of SPHERE.
+The RA range of targets starts at 22h.
+ISAAC will be decommissioned approximatively 2 months before the arrival of SPHERE.

 - A refurbishment of the Grism Exchange Unit may take place during P92 to improve its reliability.